HIGH SCHOOL OUTREACH

 Who: Oregon State University EE, ChemE, or physics sophomores, juniors, or outstanding freshmen with a strong interest in experimental work, novel materials, nanotechnology, and grad school.
-Preference will be given to hard working students who are interested in taking ECE 416 (or ENGR 321), ECE 417, ECE 418, or ECE 415/599 and who can commit to two years.
+Preference will be given to hard working students who are interested in taking ECE 416 (or ENGR 321), ECE 417, ECE 418, or ECE 415/599 and who can commit to at least three academic terms.
 Women and minorities encouraged to apply.
 Guys too.
 Must be a U.S. Citizen or permanent resident.

 How: Email your interest, resume (single page or less) and unofficial transcript to Prof. Conley (firstname.lastname@example.org) or stop by his office in 3089 Kelley.
 If possible, please list a faculty reference.
 Applications will be considered until positions are filled.